-Is this the best option when compared with other Bariatric Surgery?
+Is Gastric Banding the best option when compared with other Bariatric Surgery types?

 Not really.
-There are few disadvantages in this type.
+There are a few disadvantages to this type.

 (b) There is a probability that the band might slip to the food pipe and if this happens, the band can be restored only by another laparoscopic surgery.

-(d) Sometimes the patients might get a feel that the band is too tight for them from inside.
+(d) Sometimes the patients might get a feeling that the band is too tight for them from inside.
 This uneasiness may not be comfortable.

 (e) The lap-band is very expensive and hence the cost of the surgery is generally on the higher side.